EvanDaley/advent-of-code-solutions/README.md

 # advent-of-code-solutions

-## Solution Boilerplate
+## Generate Daily Boilerplate

+When solving these problems, you always need to read a large input, and iterate over it.

+This repo has an npm command that creates two files for any given day.

-To generate the structure of a solution, run
+To generate the structure of a solution for a day, run
 ```
 npm run gen -- {int}
 ```